dynatrace-oss/dynatrace-gcp-monitor/HACKING.md

 cd ..
 ```

-#### 8. Sign the extension and create extension archive
+#### 8. Sign the extension and create an extension archive
 ```
 openssl cms -sign -signer developer.pem -inkey developer.key -binary -in extension.zip -outform PEM -out extension.zip.sig zip -r google-custom-gce.zip  extension.zip*
 ```

 #### 9. Upload the extension
-In Dynatrace UI go to `Infrastructure -> Extensions` , select `Upload custom Extension 2.0` and upload `google-custom-gce.zip` extension.
+In Dynatrace UI go to `Infrastructure -> Extensions`, select `Upload custom Extension 2.0` and upload `google-custom-gce.zip` extension.

-As result extension should be shown as active with version `0.0.1`
+As a result, the extension should be shown as active with version `0.0.1`.

-You can double check if `Google Compute Engine` dashboard included into new extension is visible in the Dashboard list in Dynatrace UI.
+You can double-check if `Google Compute Engine` dashboard included in the new extension is visible in the Dashboard list in Dynatrace UI.

 #### 10. Activate configuration
 The custom extension contains metrics for `gce_instance` service and `default_metrics` feature set.
 You should make sure that this featureSet is activated.

 Follow the guide [Set up the Dynatrace GCP metric integration on a GKE cluster](https://www.dynatrace.com/support/help/how-to-use-dynatrace/infrastructure-monitoring/cloud-platform-monitoring/google-cloud-platform-monitoring/alternative-deployment-scenarios/set-up-gcp-integration-metrics-only)

-And make sure You that  `gce_instance`.`default_metrics` is enabled in `values.yaml`.
-If not , please add it and upgrade helm release.
+Make sure that `gce_instance`.`default_metrics` featureSet is enabled in `values.yaml`.
+If not, please add it and upgrade the HELM release.